Gimii-solutions/gimii-android-sample/README.md

 - `gimii-cr` → composite key `${raiserId}-${associationId}`

 If no association is available yet, no tags are applied.

-### 8) CMP prerequisites (Didomi)
-The SDK relies on Didomi.
-Ensure that:
-- The Didomi SDK is added to your project
-- Didomi is initialized at app startup according to Didomi’s documentation

 ### 9) Permissions
 Add the following to your app `AndroidManifest.xml` if not already present: